Derocephalus angusticollis

-One characteristic of the neriid fly is that it demonstrates sexual dimorphism.
-Males have a larger build as well as exaggerated physical characteristics such as wider heads and longer limbs.
-Certain phenotypic characteristics are dependent on the diet of the parents.

-D. angusticollis practices polyandrous mating behavior.
+Derocephalus angusticollis practices polyandrous mating behavior.
 Males take part in the practice of mate guarding where they use their legs to keep hold of the female during copulation and to push competing males away.
 Sexual conflict can be found in this fly as females have coiled oviducts that lead to their spermathecae.
 In order for the male to reach the spermathecae to deposit their sperm, antagonistic coevolution of the males having a flexible aedeagus occurred.

 Description

 Like other flies within Neriidae, D. angusticollis has characteristic dorsocentral bristles located for the most part on their thorax as an identification marker.
 The number of pairs of bristles varies within the genus; D. angusticollis usually has two pairs instead of one pair.
 Variation has been observed on parts other than the thorax.
 Certain flies had a lack of bristles or fewer than the average due to genetic factors and environmental factors, such as the quality of diet.